Paul Weber Award

 - Supplement departmental efforts to sustain meaningful innovations in teaching and learning.

-One department will receive up to $30,000 annually.
+Each year one department will receive up to $30,000.
 This award is intended to provide genuine incentive for departments to review approaches to teaching at all levels.
 For those who do not win the award, constructive feedback about ways of improving instruction will be provided by the selection committee.
 All departments are eligible to apply, including those who have won a Paul Weber Award in the past.
-Starting with the 2013-2014 award cycle, awardees may not submit a new application for three years from the date of the award.
+Awardees may not submit a new application for three years from the date of the award.